f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-ASM BOT Defense Profile creation
+ASM Bot Defense Profile creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning:: This step is only for BIG-IQ => 7.1, go see the Annex at the end if you are using a lower version.